alan-turing-institute/asg-research-communications/meetings/2022-02-04-github-scoping.md

 Engage ASG researchers to showcase their work, collaborate across the programme and exchange knowledge through a *Community of Practice*.

-Our goal is to produce series of communication outputs, including formal reports as well as impact stories, highlighting:
+Our goal is to produce a series of communication outputs, including formal reports as well as impact stories, highlighting:

 - the research contribution of the ASG programme,
 - the unique role ASG plays in cultivating diverse endeavours and
-- the influence of the Turing’s network-convening capability ASG's work.
+- the influence of Turing’s network-convening capability ASG's work.

 ## Background and Motivation